-Raising dairy cows is a good way to provide your family with all the milk, cheese, yogurt, and other dairy products you need – in fact, one cow is usually all you need to provide more than enough milk for most families.
+Raising dairy cows is a good way to provide your family with all the milk, cheese, yogurt, and other dairy products they love.

 But what do you do when your cows’ milk production drops off?
-Besides keeping your cows happy and healthy, there are a few other “hacks” you can try to keep them productive and in milk.
+Besides keeping your cows happy and healthy, there are a few tried and true methods you can try to keep them productive…

 Here are some tips on how to get your cows to give more milk – see if they work for you!